The Computational Complexity of Counting Linear Regions in ReLU Neural Networks: Counting regions: going beyond one hidden layer

 \subsection{Hardness of the decision version}

-From a result of \citet{wang2022estimation}, the following theorem follows immediately. \begin{theorem}[\citep{wang2022estimation}] For any fixed constant $K\in \mathbb{N}_{\geq 1}$,\textsc{$K$-region-decision} for ReLU networks of depth $\Theta(\log n)$ is \NP-hard according to \cref{def:region3,def:region4,def:region5,def:region6}. \end{theorem} In their reduction from 3-\SAT, they construct a network computing a minimum of $n+1$ terms.
+From a result of \citet{wang2022estimation}, the following theorem follows immediately. \begin{theorem}[\citep{wang2022estimation}] For any fixed constant $K\in \mathbb{N}_{\geq 1}$,\textsc{$K$-region-decision} for ReLU networks of depth $\Theta(\log n)$ is \NP-hard according to \Cref{def:region3,def:region4,def:region5,def:region6}. \end{theorem} In their reduction from 3-\SAT, they construct a network computing a minimum of $n+1$ terms.
 As known constructions for computing the minimum require depth $\Theta(\log n)$, this leads to hardness for counting regions of networks with depth $\Theta(\log n)$.
-With \Cref{thm:np_hardness_Kregion_decision}, we improve on the result by showing that the problem remains $\NP$-hard even for networks with two hidden layers. \begin{theorem} For any fixed constants $K, L\in \mathbb{N}_{\geq 1}$, $L\geq 2$, \textsc{$K$-region-decision} for ReLU networks with $L$ hidden layers is \NP-hard for \cref{def:region3,def:region4,def:region5,def:region6}. \end{theorem} As a consequence, we even obtain hardness of the question whether there exists more than a single region.
-Proving this special case is also the first step of proving \Cref{thm:np_hardness_Kregion_decision}, as captured by the following lemma for the special case $K=1$ and $L=2$. \begin{lemma} \textsc{1-region-decision} for ReLU networks with two hidden layers is \NP-complete according to \cref{def:region3,def:region4,def:region5,def:region6}. \end{lemma} \begin{proof}[Proof sketch] We reduce from \SAT.
+With \Cref{thm:np_hardness_Kregion_decision}, we improve on the result by showing that the problem remains $\NP$-hard even for networks with two hidden layers. \begin{theorem} For any fixed constants $K, L\in \mathbb{N}_{\geq 1}$, $L\geq 2$, \textsc{$K$-region-decision} for ReLU networks with $L$ hidden layers is \NP-hard for \Cref{def:region3,def:region4,def:region5,def:region6}. \end{theorem}

+As a consequence, we even obtain hardness of the question whether there exists more than a single region.
+Proving this special case is also the first step of proving \Cref{thm:np_hardness_Kregion_decision}, as captured by the following lemma for the special case $K=1$ and $L=2$. \begin{lemma} \textsc{1-region-decision} for ReLU networks with two hidden layers is \NP-complete according to \Cref{def:region3,def:region4,def:region5,def:region6}. \end{lemma} \begin{proof}[Proof sketch] We reduce from \SAT.
 Given a \SAT{} formula $\phi$, we carefully construct a neural network $N_\phi$ with two hidden layers that has nonzero regions contained in $\varepsilon$-hypercubes around (0-1) points that satisfy $\phi$ and is constantly zero anywhere else.
 In this way, if $\phi$ is unsatisfiable, then $N_\phi$ computes the constant zero function and has exactly one linear region.
 If $\phi$ is satisfiable, then $N_\phi$ has strictly more than one linear region (one zero region and at least one nonzero region). \end{proof}